The Plane Crash That Killed Reba Mcentire'S Band

-This plane crash should serve as a warning for pilots everywhere regarding a number of topics, including departure procedures, night flying hazards, controlled flight into terrain, VFR/IFR clearances, and the role of flight service specialists in offering pilots guidance and advice about the flight.
+This plane crash should serve as a warning for pilots everywhere regarding a number of potential problems, including departure procedures, night flying hazards, controlled flight into terrain, evaluating risk, visual and instrument flight rules (VFR/IFR) clearances, and the role of flight service specialists in offering pilots guidance and advice about the flight.

 According to the NTSB accident report, the Hawker Siddeley DH.125-1A/52 aircraft (an older version of the Hawker 800) crashed into a mountain after takeoff from Brown Field Municipal Airport on March 16, 1991.
-The two pilots and eight passengers on board were killed, including seven band members and a manager from country superstar Reba McEntire’s band.
-McEntire, along with her husband, who was also her manager, had decided to spend the night in San Diego before flying out the next morning.
+The two pilots and eight passengers on board were killed.

 At about 11:53 p.m. the pilot called the flight service specialist again and reported that he wasn’t able to find the standard instrument departure procedure referred to by the specialist.
-During the conversation, it was discussed that the SID was located in the STAR (standard terminal arrivals) section of the terminal procedures book, and the procedures were read to the pilot.
+During the conversation, the procedures were read to the pilot.
 The pilot stated that was all he needed and the phone call ended.

-During the last phone call, the pilot questioned the specialist about that procedure, reminding him that he intends to depart VFR and suggests that he should probably just depart to the northeast and stay VFR below 3,000 feet.
-The briefer agreed, saying “Yeah, sure, that’ll be fine.”
+The pilot called a third time at 12:28 a.m. and questioned the use of an IFR departure procedure that would take him into the Class B airspace boundary without a Class B clearance.
+During the last phone call, the pilot questioned the specialist about that procedure, reminding him that he intended to depart VFR and suggesting that he should probably just depart to the northeast and stay VFR below 3,000 feet.
+The briefer agreed.

-Neither the flight service specialist nor the pilot took into consideration the rising terrain east of the airport, and neither of them noted that the minimum sector altitude (MSA) east of the airfield, in the direction of departure, was 7,600 feet - well above the 3,000-foot altitude that the pilot chose to fly.
+Neither the flight service specialist nor the pilot took into consideration the rising terrain east of the airport, and neither of them noted that the minimum sector altitude (MSA) east of the airfield, in the direction of departure, was 7,600 feet, well above the 3,000-foot altitude that the pilot planned to fly.
 The VFR minimum safe altitude for that particular sector was 6,900 feet.

 This accident is a cautionary tale for all pilots to be vigilant when departing either VFR or IFR at night, especially in unfamiliar territory.
-Had these pilots taken the time to get an IFR clearance on the ground, or taken a moment to take a look at the minimum sector altitude (MSA) on an IFR approach or departure chart or a VFR chart may have spared 10 lives that night.
+The crash may have been prevented had these pilots received an IFR clearance on the ground, or looked at the minimum sector altitude (MSA) on an IFR approach or departure chart or a VFR chart.